 For some immigrants, however, the reality of living in Portugal is not at all what they dreamed of.
 Typical frustrations involve financial issues, boredom, feeling isolated, missing distant family or difficulty adjusting to the cultural differences of living in Portugal, especially if learning Portuguese proves particularly difficult.

-There are some excellent books* about moving to Portugal (and other countries) that should be on any potential expat’s reading list.
+When you’re ready to start digging into the research, there are also some excellent books about moving to Portugal (and other countries) that should be on any potential expat’s reading list.

 Best book about moving to Portugal